 China: François-Xavier Bagnoud Association

 The François-Xavier Bagnoud association is developing “FXB-Villages” in countries stricken by Aids and poverty.
-The AREVA Foundation renewed its commitment with FXB for the three-year period of 2011 to 2013 and is providing support to a rural village in the Bu Tuo district of China.
+The AREVA Corporate Foundation renewed its commitment with FXB for the three-year period of 2011 to 2013 and was providing support to a rural village in the Bu Tuo district of China.

 FXB model villages: mutual aid and sharing.

 The FXB-Village is a three-year, integrated community development program that improves the lives of indigent children and adults affected by or living with HIV/Aids, in many ways.
 It offers general support, particularly in the fields of health, nutrition, hygiene, education and protection of children’s rights, by bolstering family finances to help them escape poverty over the longer term.

 The AREVA Corporate Foundation was providing support for a village in the Midnapore district of India from 2008 to 2010.It is providing, today, support to a new village of 100 families in the Bu Tuo district of China – a total of 360 people – that are deeply affected by poverty and Aids.
 In addition to the general approach characteristic of the FXB-village, the reconstruction of 20 houses destroyed during the 2008 earthquake and the improvement of sanitary conditions and access to drinking water for the families were added to the program.

 The situation as of the end of 2013 was as follows:

 The emphasis was on veterinarian care and discussions and mutual assistance among villagers to share best practices.

 - Hygiene, nutrition and health